Communist Party of Ukraine: Electoral decline

 The party participated in the 2010 presidential election as part of the Election bloc of left and central left political forces.

 The Communist Party was part of the parliamentary coalition called "Stability and Reforms" that supported the First Azarov government.

-On 28 November 2006, the Ukrainian Parliament adopted the Law of Ukraine "About 1932–1933 Holodomor in Ukraine".
+On 28 November 2006, the Ukrainian Parliament adopted the Law of Ukraine "About the 1932–1933 Holodomor in Ukraine".
 The first article of the document states: "The Holodomor is a genocide against the Ukrainian people".
 The second article states that the public denial of the Holodomor as a genocide is recognized as desecration of the memory of millions of victims, disparaging of Ukrainian people and is unlawful.
 On 13 January 2010, the Kyiv Appellate Court reviewed the criminal case on the fact of committing genocide (crime against humanity) and agreed with the conclusions of the investigation that the leadership of the Soviet Union, including Joseph Stalin and others, had purposely created such living conditions designed to physically eliminate a part of the Ukrainian national group.
 The court found Stalin and others guilty of indirectly committing the crime.
 Less than four months after the ruling, on 5 May 2010, the Communist Party branch office in Zaporizhzhia Oblast publicly unveiled a monument of Stalin in Zaporizhzhia.
 Members of the Communist Party were criticized for hindering journalist activity and cursing at protesters during the event.
 Three people also reportedly fainted from the heat during the unveiling ceremony, and one woman later died from a heatstroke.
 The Communist Party was criticized for a statement it later issued in memory of the woman who died, which said, "She died a worthy death in front of Stalin."

 In the 2010 local elections, the party scored between 5% and 12% of the votes in all Ukrainian Oblasts, except in Western Ukraine and Kyiv Oblast, where they almost had no voters.